-I’m a corporate dad with a two-year-old and a two-month-old.
+I’m a corporate dad with a three-year-old and a seven-month-old.
 I love being a dad, and I’m fortunate to work for a company that offers equal parental leave for men and women.

-While these policies have enabled me to spend 10 months off as a full time parent, they’ve also opened my eyes to an interesting phenomenon.
+While these policies have enabled me to spend a combined 13 months off (spread over the last three years) as a full time parent, they’ve also opened my eyes to an interesting phenomenon.

 From the ads at the supermarket to social banter — our culture sets and constantly reinforces a low bar for fathers.